OzGutman485/Neural-Network-on-Fashion-MNIST-Dataset/README.md

 1. Click the "Open In Colab" button above to open the project in Google Colab.
 2. Run the cells in order to see the training process and results.

-This project is designed to run in the Google Colab environment only.